RosterElf Logo

 Reasonable business grounds

-Valid reasons for refusing a request under Fair Work.
+Valid reasons for refusing a request under the Fair Work Act.

 Trial arrangements